Causes of stomach cancer

 - directly – the cancer can spread from the stomach into nearby tissues and organs, such as the pancreas, colon, small intestine and peritoneum (the lining of the inside of the abdominal cavity)

-- through the lymphatic system – the lymphatic system is a series of glands (nodes) located throughout your body, similar to the blood circulatory system; glands produce many specialised cells needed by your immune system to fight infection
+- through the lymphatic system – the lymphatic system is a series of glands (nodes) located throughout your body, similar to the blood circulatory system; the glands produce specialised cells needed by your immune system to fight infection

 - through the blood – which can cause the cancer to spread from the stomach to other parts of the body, most commonly the liver